PittOrgoChem/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 # The following variables were created from the files downloaded and stored in a folder in the working directory.
 The files were read as dataframes named as follows:

-## 'featuresDF: dataframe created from the downloaded file "features.txt"
-## 'activity_labelsDF: dataframe created from the downloaded file "activity_labels.txt"
+. featuresDF: dataframe created from the downloaded file "features.txt" . activity_labelsDF: dataframe created from the downloaded file "activity_labels.txt"
 subject_testDF: dataframe created from the downloaded file "subject_test.txt"
 X_testDF: dataframe created from the downloaded file "X_test.txt"
 y_testDF: dataframe created from the downloaded file "y_test.txt"